WenytheRAQA/Mediqwiserq_repo/_posts/2023-08-06-design-control-1.md

 ---
-title: "When do you start to put your Software as Medical Device under "design control"?"
+title: "When do you start to put your Software as Medical Device under design control?"
 categories:
   - General QMS
 tags: